Correct-Syntax/correct-syntax.github.io/content/posts/is-it-right-to-download-youtube-videos.md

 Unfortunately, people feel safe doing things that so many others do.
 However, just because everyone else does it does not neccesarily make it right.

+### Answering the question

-### Should we use "YouTube video downloaders" or other software to download YouTube videos?
+> Should we use "YouTube video downloaders" or other software to download YouTube videos?

 As far as I am concerned, I believe the answer is a clear **no**.